Gilgamesh and Aga: Poem

-Aga of Kish sends messengers to lord Gilgamesh in Uruk, demanding that the city’s inhabitants work as slaves digging wells for Kish.
+Aga of Kish sends messengers to lord Gilgamesh in Uruk, demanding that the city's inhabitants work as slaves digging wells for Kish.
 Gilgamesh suggests rebelling against Aga, but the "City fathers" reject this proposition and advise him to submit before Kish.
 Gilgamesh, not satisfied with the answer, repeats the message and his suggestion to rebel.
 They accept the uprising against Aga and appoint Gilgamesh as Lugal.

 After ten days, Aga leads his army to Uruk and they surround the walls of Uruk.
 Its citizens are confused and intimidated.
 Gilgamesh asks for a volunteer to stand before Aga, and his royal guard Birhurtura offers himself.
 When Birhurtura comes out of the city gates, he is captured and brought before Aga himself, who interrogates and tortures him.
 Aga asks Birhurtura if he (Aga) is his king.
 Birhurtura denies this, replying that when his true king appears, Aga's army will be fought and he will be captured.
 This angers Aga, who continues to torture him.
 Then Gilgamesh steps onto the wall; his divine radiance does not frighten Aga but is beheld by the Kishite army.
 Enkidu and the able-bodied men take advantage of the confusion of their enemies and advance through them.

 Aga is captured in the midst of his army.
 Gilgamesh addresses Aga as his superior, remembering how Aga saved his life and gave him refuge.
 Aga withdraws his demand and begs his favor to be returned.
 Gilgamesh, before Utu, sets Aga free to return to Kish.

 Structure and style

 The poem is divided into two segments.
 The first describes the activities of political institutions within the city of Uruk leading up the events that named Gilgamesh Lugal, while the second describes the military relations between the cities, or Gilgamesh and Aga.
-Parallelism, common in Sumerian Literature, is present; such as the message and response of Aga and the able-bodied men respectively, or Birhurtura’s dialogue with Gilgamesh's actions on the battle.
+Parallelism, common in Sumerian Literature, is present; such as the message and response of Aga and the able-bodied men respectively, or Birhurtura's dialogue with Gilgamesh's actions on the battle.

-There are no mythological implications or gods,as seen in the other Gilgamesh stories, and the material of the plot seems to be taken from the reality of foreign relations between Sumerian cities.
+There are no mythological implications or gods, as seen in the other Gilgamesh stories, and the material of the plot seems to be taken from the reality of foreign relations between Sumerian cities.
 The characters are ordinary human beings.
-Gilgamesh shares importance with Aga, who is superior to Gilgamesh, and his soldier Birhurtura, who is military inferior to the king although having one-fourth of the composition devoted to his contribution to the Uruk victory.
+Gilgamesh shares importance with Aga, who is superior to Gilgamesh, and his soldier Birhurtura, who is militarily inferior to the king although having one-fourth of the composition devoted to his contribution to the Uruk victory.
 Enkidu charges against the enemy troops while Gilgamesh stands on the wall, and this portrayal as a current human being, unlike his other tales, creates the impression of authenticity.